-Your parents and grandparents likely had only a few jobs before settling in with a company until retirement.
+Your parents and grandparents likely had only a few jobs before settling in with one company until retirement.
 For you, that’s probably not the case.

-Not long ago, job hopping was a bad thing, but the times, they are a changin’.
-A Wall Street Journal article (7/27/16), “Job Hopping is Losing its Stigma,” cites 2014 U.S. Bureau of Labor Statistics’ findings that workers aged 25-34 averaged three years at their employer, compared to 5.5 years for all employees over 25.
+Not long ago, job hopping was a bad thing, but the times, they are a-changin’.
+A Wall Street Journal article cites U.S. Bureau of Labor Statistics’ 2014 findings that workers aged 25-34 averaged three years at their employers, compared to 5.5 years for all employees over 25.

-Why are younger workers leaving sooner?
+Why are younger workers leaving their jobs sooner?
 Because they can.
-Hiring managers in technology, finance, consumer/retail, business services, and health care, are becoming more accepting or more desperate – in order to fill critical roles.
+Hiring managers in technology, finance, consumer/retail, business services, and healthcare are becoming more accepting – or more desperate – in order to fill critical roles.
 Competing for the best people is nothing new, but today’s employers need to make compromises due to outsize demands and a smaller supply of qualified workers.

-From my managerial career, which has consisted of hiring several dozens of people, I’d say that you should stay in a job for at least three years.
+I’ve hired several dozens of people during my managerial career and recommend that employees stay in a job for at least three years.
 The company has gone to considerable expense to search for you, hire, and train you.
 It takes at least one year to learn the season/cycles before repeating them.
-Fewer than 36 months probably isn’t enough for you to get acclimated, learn your job, make contributions, prove yourself, and master it, before saying TTFN.
+Fewer than 36 months probably isn’t enough for you to get acclimated, learn your job, make contributions, prove yourself, and master it before saying see ya later.

-Do what’s best for you, but before jumping ship…also consider how your current employer might speak about you later, and how your new employer might be skeptical of your commitment.
+Do what’s best for you, but before jumping ship, consider how your current employer might speak about you later and how your new employer might (skeptically) view your commitment.

-Be prepared to discuss what “loyalty” means to you.
-Give thought to answering the interviewer’s question, “Where do you see yourself in five years?”
+Be prepared to discuss what loyalty means to you.
+Give a lot of thought to that classic question, “Where do you see yourself in five years?”